-The Long Shadow of the Civil War: Southern Dissent and Its Legacies is a study of community, kinship, and war that highlights Southerners who defied the norms of their society.
+The Long Shadow of the Civil War: Southern Dissent and Its Legacies, available in hardback, paperback, and kindle, is a study of community, kinship, and war that highlights Southerners who defied the norms of their society.
 Typically, television, movies, novels–and even mainstream newscasts–present us with white southerners who take unusual pride in ancestry, revere military traditions, and glory in the causes of both the American Revolution and Civil War.
 Likewise, racial segregation is frequently emphasized, with black and brown Southerners accordingly presented within the historical contexts of slavery, segregation, and the Civil Rights Movement.
 Whereas Long Shadow of the Civil War, recognizes the validity of such histories, it takes us beyond the stereotypical South by focusing on Southerners who went against type.
 You will meet men and women, for example, who forcibly rejected the “Lost Cause” of the Confederacy.
 The image of a solid (white) South is challenged as well by stories of Southerners who engaged in interracial relationships, in the process forging deep ties of kinship that linked people of European, African, and Native Americans ancestry in a world steeped in unequal relations of power.

 This book is the culmination of twenty-five years of research (much of which appears on this blog), including Civil War dissenters in North Carolina, Mississippi, and Texas.
 The North Carolina Piedmont, or “Quaker Belt,” the Mississippi Piney Woods, and the “Big Thicket” region of Hardin County, East Texas, form the geographic bases for eight individual essays that span the years 1861-1948.
 In these essays, you will meet Southern men and women who opposed the Confederacy, who rejected conventional politics and religion, or who refused to accept race-based citizenship.
 Many fought with force for their beliefs, earning labels for themselves such as renegade, outlaw, radical, or deviant.